quantumgardener/qg.blog/content/maps/Universal Map of Concepts.md

 aliases:
 tags:
 datetime: 2023-01-25T20:07:26
-updated: 2024-07-22T19:32:00
+updated: 2024-08-02T19:32:00
 title:
 ---
 Most of what I think about and enjoy doing can be tied the concepts listed in this [[Universal Map of Concepts]].
-Keeping with the metaphor of a [[Digital garden]], the map is organised into five landscapes of activity and thinking.
+Keeping with the metaphor of a [[Digital garden]], the map is organised into five [[Landscapes]]s of activity and thinking.
 ## Expanding my Way of Being

 > My [[Way of Being]] is more than the behaviour I show.
 It’s the total sum of how I engage with the world, make meaning from my environment and take action.
 Expanding my Way of Being by being a learner in the world creates new possibilities for me to move forward in life.